Critical and quasicritical behavior in a three-species dynamical model of semi-directed percolation: Results and discussion

 In Figure.~\ref{chi_fo}~(b), we show the variation of the dynamic susceptibility with $p$ for different $L$ for $\epsilon = 0.05$.
 We can see that susceptibility plots show a maximum for a particular value of $p$ independent of $L$.
 We can contrast this with the behaviour for $\epsilon = 0$ seen in Figure.~\ref{chi_fo}~(a), where the susceptibility indicates a diverging behavior for larger values of $L$ as expected for the usual critical behaviour.
 This indicates the existence of a \emph{pseudo-threshold} and associated quasi-critical behaviour for non-zero values of $\epsilon$.
 In Figure.~\ref{widom}~(a), we show the dynamic susceptibility plots for different values of non-zero $\epsilon$.
 We can see that the value of $p$ at which the peak of $\chi$ is obtained shifts to lower values as we increase $\epsilon$.
 Also, the peak height decreases and curves become broader as we increase $\epsilon$.
 The broadening of the susceptibility peak indicates that, rather than a specific critical point, the system transitions through a broader critical-like region depicting a change from sharp criticality at $\epsilon = 0$ to quasi-critical dynamics for $\epsilon >0$~\cite{Korchinski2021,WilliamsGarcia2014,Fosque2021,Fosque2022,beggs2022}.
 The curve obtained by joining the points of maximal susceptibility in Figure.~\ref{widom} defines a non-equilibrium Widom line, similar to the findings in systems with underlying spontaneous activation \cite{Korchinski2021,Fosque2021,Fosque2022}.
 The variation of the peak values of $\chi$ with $\epsilon$ follows a power law of the form $\chi_{max} \sim \epsilon^{a}$ with $a = 0.230(3)$ as shown Figure.~\ref{widom} (inset).

 Spatial and temporal correlations are evaluated for nonzero $\epsilon$, and we find that the correlations exhibit power law decay at some specific value of $p$.
-In Figures.~\ref{corr_epsilon}~(a) and (b), we show the equal time correlation plots $g_\perp(r,t)$ vs $r$ for different $p$ near the pseudocritical point for two different values of $\epsilon$.
+In Figures.~\ref{corr_epsilon}~(a) and (b), we show the equal time correlation plots $g_\perp(r,t)$ vs $r$ for different $p$ near the pseudo critical point for two different values of $\epsilon$.
 From Figure.~\ref{corr_epsilon}~(a), we can infer that $g_\perp(r,t)$ nearly follows a straight line at a specific value of $p = 0.611(4)$, indicating power-law decay.
 Note that the value of $p$ at which this happens is slightly lower than the values of $p$ at which the maximum of $\chi$ is obtained, which is $p = 0.617(1)$.
 This difference becomes more pronounced at higher values of $\epsilon$ as seen in Figure.~\ref{corr_epsilon}~(b) for $\epsilon = 0.1$.
 Similar observations regarding the behaviour of the autocorrelation function $g_\parallel(\Delta t)$ can be made from Figure.~\ref{corr_epsilon}~(c) and (d).

-In Figure.~\ref{slope}(a), we plot the value of $p$ at which power law decay in spatial and temporal correlations are seen along with the value at which the maximum of dynamic susceptibility is obtained for a given $\epsilon$.
-We can see that, for any $\epsilon$, the power law decays in spatial and temporal correlations develop at the same value of $p$.
-For low $\epsilon$, this $p$ value is also where the maximum of the dynamic susceptibility is obtained.
-However, for higher $\epsilon$, the values of $p$ at which correlations show power law nature and dynamic susceptibility shows a maximum are different as can be seen from Figure.~\ref{slope}(a).
+The behavior of correlations seen in Figure~\ref{corr_epsilon} as the control parameter $p$ is varied, is like that of correlations seen in DP and Ising-like models, i.e, a power-law with an exponential cutoff $g(r) \sim r^{-x}e^{-r/\xi}$ where $\xi$ is the correlation length, $x$ is a suitable exponent, and $r$ denotes spatial distance (or $\Delta t$ in the case of autocorrelation).
+Approaching the pseudo threshold from below, the correlations are well fitted by this form well, with a systematically increasing correlation length $\xi$, indicating that at the threshold, the correlations follow power-laws.
+Goodness-of-fit tests also prefer a power-law decay over other plausible forms like a stretched exponential at the threshold.